equinox-project/equinox-js/docs/docs/dynamo-store/architecture.md

 # DynamoStore Architecture

+DynamoStore is the serverless deployment option in EquinoxJS.
+This page explains why it is shaped the way it is: the design is driven by DynamoDB's cost model, item limits and ordering characteristics rather than by trying to mimic a SQL event table.

 When building an event store on top of a serverless NoSQL database it is imperative to apply mechanical sympathy.
 We've seen implementations of DynamoDB event stores using a single event-per-item strategy.
 This would seem the obvious